Who was Andy Warhol?

 A pioneer of film & video art

 Warhol’s artistic legacy is more than just artists sharing a comparable aesthetic or attitude towards their artworks.
-He expanded the boundaries of what is considered art, how artists could approach making artwork and exhibiting, and how the image of an artist could be vital to the work they created.
+He expanded the boundaries of what is considered art, how artists could approach making artwork and exhibiting, and how an artist’s image could be vital to the work they created.

 Warhol’s works presented an intriguing new form of artistic expression.
 Pop Art was his brainchild from the 1960s and showcased a collection of artworks that concentrated mainly on mass-produced commercial products.
 In 1962, for instance, Warhol displayed his famous works of Campbell’s soup cans.
 After that, he went on to exhibit works showcasing coca-cola bottles and hamburgers as well as the paintings of quirky TV stars, including Marilyn Monroe, Mick Jagger, and Elizabeth Taylor.